The Triumph of Death: Description

 In the bottom right-hand corner, a musician plays a lute while his lady sings.
 Both are oblivious to the fact that, behind both of them, the skeleton that plays along is grimly aware that the couple can not escape their inevitable doom.
 A cross sits in the centre of the painting.
 The painting shows aspects of everyday life in the mid-sixteenth century, when the risk of plague was very severe.
 Clothes are clearly depicted, as are pastimes such as playing cards and backgammon.
 It shows objects such as musical instruments, an early mechanical clock, scenes including a funeral service, and various methods of execution, including the breaking wheel, the gallows, burning at the stake, and the headsman about to behead a victim who has just taken wine and communion.
 In one scene, a human is the prey of a skeleton-hunter and his dogs.

 In another scene at the left, skeletons drag victims down to be drowned in a pond.
 A man with a grinding stone around his neck is about to be thrown into the pond by the skeletons—an echoing of Matthew 18.6 and Luke 17.2.
 On the bridge just above at the right, a skeleton is about to strike a prostrate victim with a falchion.

 Bruegel combines two distinct visual traditions within the panel.
 These represent both the native tradition of Northern woodcuts of the Dance of Death, and the Italian conception of the Triumph of Death.
 Classic examples of his frescoes can now be seen in the Palazzo Sclafani in Palermo and in the Camposanto Monumentale at Pisa.

+Copies

+Pieter Bruegel the Elder’s original The Triumph of Death was copied and interpreted by several successors within his family.
+So far, five copies are known: One by Jan Brueghel the Elder, three by Pieter Brueghel the Younger and one by Jan Brueghel the Younger.
+All versions feature the same motif and pictorial composition; however, they differ in painting style and in numerous minor details, such as the clothing styles and colours worn by the figures depicted.
+Close examination of the copies suggests that the artists did not work directly from the original painting but instead created their versions by tracing and painting based on sketches from Pieter Bruegel the Elder’s estate.
+Comparisons of the works indicate that the now lost sketch most likely spanned over two sheets of paper.
+Notably, in the case of Jan Brueghel the Elder’s painting in Graz and Pieter Brueghel the Younger’s work in Basel, the motifs derived from the reconstructed preliminary drawings align perfectly on the left side but are offset on the opposite side, and vice versa.
+Some of the later copies adhere more closely to details that Pieter Bruegel the Elder had originally sketched but subsequently discarded during the painting process, since the copyists did not have the original painting before them, which accounts for the variations in depicted details and colour choices.